 The Rise of Multi-Layered Events in Games

-“Look at Royal Match,” John points out.
-“They’ve got four or five live events running at any time.
+John points to Royal Match as a prime example: "They've got four or five live events running at any time.
 Players are being given reasons to return every day, and those who engage with multiple events get extra rewards.
-It’s not just about getting players in - it’s about keeping them playing, and giving them more meaningful reasons to engage and monetize.”
+It's not just about getting players in - it's about keeping them playing, and giving them more meaningful reasons to engage and monetize."

 Recent examples include Manchester City player Erling Haaland in Supercell games, Godzilla crossovers, and even Teenage Mutant Ninja Turtles in casual mobile titles.